 Note: The user_name for an Azure script file path is the first word of the full user name, e.g. if your user name is "Sallie Mae" then sallie.

 - The script will run (see Azure Script Operations).
-When it’s done you’ll see a confirming message with the information that you entered in the Add Azure Cloud dialog: subscription ID, resource group, location, and storage account.
+When it's done you'll see a confirming message with the information that you entered for subscription ID, resource group, location, and storage account.

 Azure Script Operations

-The configuration script executes a series of operations that configure Azure for log export based on your settings in the Add Azure Cloud dialog.
+The configuration script executes a series of operations that configure Azure for log export based on your settings in the Monitor your Azure Cloud page.
 These operations include the following:

 - Confirm existence of the provided subscription ID.

 - Confirm existence of the specified location.